Do not have an account?

 80DDB

-Deduction towards payments made towards Medical Treatment of Self or dependant for specified disease.
+Deduction towards payments made towards Medical Treatment of Self or dependent for specified disease.

 80G